-CIS 345 SYSTEM ADMINISTRATION
+CS 345 SYSTEM ADMINISTRATION

 This course uses a hands-on approach to teach essential tools, policies, software, user, and administrator commands to manage computer information systems.
 Students will explore both Linux and Windows Server operating systems to learn how to manage users, groups, policies, accounts, resources (files, printers, peripherals), and processes.
-Prerequisite: CIS 211 Introduction to Programming.
+Prerequisite: CS 220.

-CIS 350 WEB PROGRAMMING
+CS 350 WEB PROGRAMMING

-An introduction to Web programming languages.
+An introduction to web programming languages.
 Tools and languages will vary with developments in the field.
-Prerequisite: CIS 211.
+Prerequisite: CS 230 or CS 250.